janlee580/budget-tracker/README.md

     *   **Expense Breakdown:** A pie chart visualizes spending by category.
     *   **Monthly Savings:** A bar chart tracks savings performance over time.
     *   **Spending Trends:** A line chart shows daily spending patterns.
+    *   Details in the bar graph will show the amount spent in savings category by hovering it.
 *   **Intelligent Budget Management:**
     *   When adding an expense that exceeds the monthly budget for a category, the app proactively offers to **transfer the shortfall from a savings category**, preventing the transaction from being blocked.
+    *   Can add, set/edit, or delete budget category
 *   **Monthly Filtering:**
     *   Filter the entire summary dashboard to view data for specific months or an overall summary of all time.
 *   **App Personalization & Data Management:**